TITLE 77: PUBLIC HEALTH

 1) The waiver will not reduce the quality of medical care established by the Act and this Part;

-2) Full compliance with the statutory or regulatory requirment at issue is or would be a unique hardship on the applicant;
+2) Full compliance with the statutory or regulatory requirement at issue is or would be a unique hardship on the applicant;

-3) For an EMT seeking a waiver to extend a relicensure date in order to complete relicensure requirements:
+3) For EMS Personnel seeking a waiver to extend a relicensure date in order to complete relicensure requirements:

-A) The EMT has previously received no more than one extension since his or her last relicensure; and
+A) The EMS Personnel has previously received no more than one extension since his or her last relicensure; and

-B) The EMT has not established a pattern of seeking extensions (e.g., waivers sought based on the same type of hardship in two or more previous license periods);
+B) The EMS Personnel has not established a pattern of seeking extensions (e.g., waivers sought based on the same type of hardship in two or more previous license periods);

-4) For an applicant other than an EMT:
+4) For an applicant other than EMS Personnel: